thomlake/NeuralNets.jl/README.md

     return nnx.argmax(prediction)
 end
 ```
-Next we define the computation our model peforms when mapping inputs to outputs.
+Next we define the computation our model performs when mapping inputs to outputs.
 Notice the `x = Block(input)` line.
-This is neccessary to allow NeuralNets.jl to incorporate the variable into the computation.
+This is necessary to allow NeuralNets.jl to incorporate the variable into the computation.

 ```julia
 function predict(model, input::Matrix, target::Vector{Int})